EmiMods/RFBoardPico/README.md

 ---------------------------------

 Install guide and Xbox 360 RF board technical doc coming soon!
+I promised DrTrinity I would wait for his technical doc to release my guide document to consolidate information.

 Big thanks to DrTrinity for the help and his work reversing the RF board functionality.
 We all benefit from his efforts :)